-The best time to sell a stock is when the opportunity cost of holding it higher than the expected return of holding it.
+The best time to sell a stock is when the your opportunity cost is higher than the expected return of owning the stock.

 If you are asking yourself this question, you are asking yourself the wrong question.
 At the very least, I would propose you implement a minor tweak to it: How would Warren Buffett be investing if he were in your shoes?

 The thing is that the investing style of Warren Buffett has changed immensely over time.
 That’s just because he is extremely smart and extremely adaptable.
 And you wouldn’t want to mimic Buffett’s investments today, for the simple reason that he is severely disadvantaged compared to yourself.